 Botanical name: Epipremnum aureum ‘Neon Variegata’

-Variegated Neon Pothos plants have bright yellow leaves and are relatively easy to care for; they will add color to your indoor plant garden.
+Variegated Neon Pothos plants have bright yellow leaves and are relatively easy to care for; they will add colour to your indoor plant garden.
 Because of its distinctive look and texture, this common houseplant is popular among plant collectors.

 While spots of tiny variegation are usual on a conventional neon pothos, the variegated neon pothos is differentiated by consistent variegation of vivid green/yellow throughout its leaves.
 Its variegation will begin to revert under low light circumstances, so a site that gets strong, indirect light is preferable for this pothos.